-This ten day wilderness whitewater rafting adventure takes you the full navigable length (~ 110km) of the Franklin River, deep in the heart of Tasmania's Wilderness World Heritage Area.
-Our tour includes an optional day walk to the imposing Frenchmans Cap (1,446 m), the monarch of the South West, as well as rafting through the Great Ravine one of Tasmania's most spectacular gorges.
+This seven day whitewater rafting adventure takes you the full navigable length (~ 110km) of the Franklin River, deep in the heart of Tasmania's Wilderness World Heritage Area.
+We journey around the imposing massif of Frenchmans Cap, the monarch of the South West, as well as rafting through the Great Ravine, one of Tasmania's most spectacular gorges.
+We occasionally climb a knoll for a view of Frenchmans Cap if the river levels and weather are favourable and the group is very motivated.

-Negotiating the untamed waters of the Franklin River is one of the worlds best whitewater rafting adventures.
-Unpredictable river levels mean our trip will always be an adventure - it is possible to encounter both very low levels and floods within days of each other.
+Negotiating the untamed waters of the Franklin River is one of the worlds best whitewater rafting expeditions.
+Unpredictable river levels mean your trip will always be an adventure - it is possible to encounter both very low levels and floods within days of each other.
 Whatever the level, our spacious self bailing rafts offer the safest and most comfortable way to explore this unique wilderness.